dmbarbour/glas/docs/GlasNamespaces.md

 ## Potential Extensions

-### Copy

-We could introduce a copy operation, `cp:NSOp`, that will operate on a copy of the tacit namespace.

-        ns:(df:Defs, mx:(cp:Op, ...)) =>
-            ns:(df:Defs, mx:(ns:(df:Defs, mx:[Op])))

-* copy (cp) *(tentative)* - apply an operation to a *copy* of the tacit namespace, then unify with the tacit namespace.
-This would provide a basis for copy-modify patterns within a namespace.
-I think most models could avoid it, instead preferring to directly re-apply the namespace values.

-I'm also contemplating some ways to modify definitions other than 'link'.
-For example, it might be useful to have some way to rewrite definitions, or at least apply a named function to the definitions.
-This could feasibly be applied to the tacit namespace, or similar to a translation.

 ### Mapping over Definitions?
 Tentative.

-Currently, our only operation that touches definitions is link (ln).
-I'm contemplating an extension that would modify definitions in some way, e.g. to apply a function to every definition in a namespace, or perhaps more similar to a translation.
+Currently, our only operation that touches existing definitions is link (ln).
+I'm contemplating an extension that would modify definitions in some way, e.g. to apply a function to every definition in a namespace, or perhaps rewrite the tacit namespace as a whole using only definitions from that namespace.

-I've decided to hold off on this feature because I don't have a clear use case.
-It might potentially be useful for 'sandboxing' definitions.
-But it might prove more convenient and precise to simply design an AST with hooks to be sandboxing friendly.
+I've decided to hold off on this feature because I don't have a strong use case.
+Also, I think 'ld' covers most use cases I'm interested in, even though it is limited to introducing definitions.

 ### Conditional Definitions?
 Rejected.

 It is feasible to extend namespaces with conditional definitions, i.e. some equivalent of 'ifdef' that depends only on the set of defined names.
 But this complicates local reasoning about the namespace, making the order of definitions relevant.
-I'd prefer to avoid it.
-That said, we can still support an 'ifdef' within definitions.
-All use cases I've found can be solved by moving this to the definition layer.
+I'd prefer to avoid using this directly.
+That said, we can still support an 'ifdef' within definitions in the abstract assembly, assuming we're careful about interaction with 'ld'.

 ### Annotated Operations?
 Rejected.